rokath/trice/docs/TriceV1.0Specification.md

 The with name "COBS" branded [*Trice* v0.48.0 encoding](./TriceMessagesEncoding.md) is not optimal concerning the generated data amount:
 * See discussion [#253 Save trice COBS encoded data on target and view it later on PC](https://github.com/rokath/trice/discussions/253).
 * The "COBS' location information is transmitted as 16 bit file ID plus 16 bit line number.
 A better way (done in TREX) is to generate during `trice update` an additional file `li.json` containing the location information for each *Trice* ID avoiding the additional 4 bytes this way.
 But this could cause assignment issues, when the same *Trice* ID is used at different locations (see [https://github.com/rokath/trice/discussions/264](https://github.com/rokath/trice/discussions/264)).
 But it is possible to drop the option `trice u -sharedIDs`.
-* The 32-bit COBS package descriptor is overkill for allowing user data.
+* The 32-bit "COBS" package descriptor is overkill for allowing user data and dropped in TREX.
-* The additional padding bytes to achieve 32 bit sizes are not needed.
+* The additional padding bytes to achieve 32 bit sizes are not needed and dropped in TREX.
 The user could add them by himself if really needed.
-* The 4 timestamp bytes in front of each *Trice* demand the COBS package descriptor.
+* The 4 timestamp bytes in front of each *Trice* demand the "COBS" package descriptor.
 The timestamp should go inside the *Trice* message and be optionally smaller.
+That is done in TREX.

 <p align="right">(<a href="#top">back to top</a>)</p>